A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Sieve Approximation and Finite-Dimensional Linear Programming

 From \eqref{eq:derive_target} and \eqref{eq:derive_constr}, we can expect that a finite-dimensional LP can be obtained with respect to $\theta_{k}^{e,x}$.
 Let $\theta\equiv\{\theta_{k}^{e,x}\}_{(e,k,x)\in\mathcal{E}\times\mathcal{K}\times\mathcal{X}}$ and let

 Then, we can formulate the following finite-dimensional LP that corresponds to the $\infty$-LP in \eqref{eq:upper}--\eqref{eq:constr}:

 subject to

 One of the advantages of LP is that it is computationally very easy to solve using standard algorithms, such as the simplex algorithm.
-Conditional on $x$, assuming binary $W$ and setting $K=50$, we have $\dim(\theta)=816$, and it takes only around 13 seconds to calculate $\overline{\tau}_{K}$ and $\underline{\tau}_{K}$ with moderate computing power.
+Assuming binary $W$ and $X$ and setting $K=50$, we have $\dim(\theta)=1632$, and it takes less than 3 seconds to calculate $\overline{\tau}_{K}$ and $\underline{\tau}_{K}$ with moderate computing power.
 The increase in the support of $\mathcal{W}$ (and thus the number of maps \eqref{eq:map}) only linearly increases the computation time.

 The important remaining question is how to choose $K$ in practice.
 We discuss this issue in Section \ref{sec:Simulation}.
-Finally, it is worth noting that, extending Proposition 4 in \citet{mogstad2018using}, we may exactly calculate $\overline{\tau}$ and $\underline{\tau}$ (i.e., $\overline{\tau}=\overline{\tau}_{K}$ and $\underline{\tau}=\underline{\tau}_{K}$) under the assumptions that (i) the weight function $\omega_{d}(u,z,x)$ is piece-wise constant in $u$ and (ii) the constant spline that provides the best mean squared error approximation of $q(e|u,x)$ satisfies all the maintained assumptions (possibly including the identifying assumptions introduced later) that $q(e|u,x)$ itself satisfies; see \citet{mogstad2018using} for details.
+Also, when $K$ is too large, coefficients on $\theta_{k}^{e,x}$ in \eqref{eq:constr2} tend to take values with incomparable orders of magnitude, which may cause common optimization algorithms to arbitrarily drop small values.
+To address this, we propose a rescaling method in Section \ref{subsec:Rescaling-of-Linear}.
+Finally, extending Proposition 4 in \citet{mogstad2018using}, we may exactly calculate $\overline{\tau}$ and $\underline{\tau}$ (i.e., $\overline{\tau}=\overline{\tau}_{K}$ and $\underline{\tau}=\underline{\tau}_{K}$) under the assumptions that (i) the weight function $\omega_{d}(u,z,x)$ is piece-wise constant in $u$ and (ii) the constant spline that provides the best mean squared error approximation of $q(e|u,x)$ satisfies all the maintained assumptions (possibly including the identifying assumptions introduced later) that $q(e|u,x)$ itself satisfies; see \citet{mogstad2018using} for details.